Guide to 40 CRF Part 60, Subpart OOO Standards of Performance for Nonmetallic Mineral Processing Plants

-This fact sheet is intended to explain some portions of 40 CFR 60, Subpart OOO – Standards of Performance for Nonmetallic Mineral Processing Plants.
+This fact sheet will clarify portions of 40 CFR 60, Subpart OOO – Standards of Performance for Nonmetallic Mineral Processing Plants.
 This subpart typically applies to rock crushing plants in Missouri.
 This rule is often referred to as New Source Performance Standard, or NSPS-OOO.

-It is important to note in this rule, use of the term facility does not mean a complete rock crushing plant or installation.
+Use of the term, affected facility, does not mean a complete rock crushing plant or installation.
 It refers to specific equipment including, but not limited to, a screen, conveyor, bucket elevator or a crusher.

 Capacity - The cumulative capacity rate of all initial crushers that are part of the plant.